GENIE: Toward Reproducible and Standardized Human Evaluation for Text Generation: Introduction

-In this work, we present \genie{} (Figure~\ref{fig:genie:intro}) --- a collection of leaderboards for text-generation tasks backed with human evaluation of text generation. \genie{} posts model predictions to a crowdsourcing platform,\footnote{We use Mechanical Turk: \url{mturk.com}.} where human annotators evaluate them according to predefined, dataset-specific guidelines.
-In addition, \genie{} presents various automatic metrics (e.g., BLEU,~\citealp{Papineni2001BleuAM}; ROUGE,~\citealp{Lin2004ROUGEAP}) to examine how well they correlate with the human assessment scores.
-We integrate popular datasets in English from four diverse tasks into \genie{}---machine translation, question answering, summarization, and commonsense reasoning---and invite developers to extend it with more datasets.
+Guided by the earlier studies, we present \genie{} (Figure~\ref{fig:genie:intro})---a framework for human evaluation of text generation, which scales to a variety of tasks and datasets (\S\ref{sec:a-leaderboard-system}). \genie{} posts model predictions to a crowdsourcing platform,\footnote{We use \href{www.mturk.com}{Amazon Mechanical Turk}.} where human annotators evaluate them according to predefined, dataset-specific guidelines.
+We describe mechanisms introduced into \genie{} to quantify annotator variance and spread the annotations across various days, showing that \genie{} achieves reliable scores on the studied tasks.
+To show its applicability, we instantiate \genie{} with leaderboards for several popular text generation datasets in English from four diverse tasks---machine translation, question answering, summarization, and commonsense reasoning---and invite developers to extend it with more datasets.
+Since its deployment, \genie has analyzed and ranked about 50 submissions from 10 different groups across all of our tasks, indicating the interest in standardized human evaluation.

-Human-evaluation leaderboards raise a couple of novel challenges.
-First, each submission will entail a crowdsourcing fee, which may deter submissions from researchers with limited resources.\footnote{It should be noted that automatic leaderboards are not without computing and storage costs.} To address this, we aim to keep a single submission cost in the range of 100 USD, and plan to pay for initial \genie{} submissions from academic groups to further encourage participation.
-In the future, we will explore other payment models, e.g., request full payment from tech companies, while subsidizing the cost for smaller groups.
-Second, a major concern for a human-evaluation leaderboard is the reproducibility of human annotations over time and across various annotator populations.
-We describe mechanisms introduced into \genie{} to quantify and mitigate this concern, including estimating annotator variance and spreading the annotations across various days, and show that \genie{} achieves reliable scores on the introduced tasks.